Fusarium: In humans

 Some species may cause a range of opportunistic infections in humans.
 In humans with normal immune systems, fusarial infections may occur in the nails (onychomycosis) and in the cornea (keratomycosis or mycotic keratitis).
 In humans whose immune systems are weakened in a particular way, (neutropenia, i.e., very low neutrophils count), aggressive fusarial infections penetrating the entire body and bloodstream (disseminated infections) may be caused by members of the Fusarium solani complex, Fusarium oxysporum, Fusarium verticillioides, Fusarium proliferatum and, rarely, other fusarial species.
+In order to properly treat these infections, it is important, but often difficult, to identify the specific species causing the infection.
+These species are resistant to most antifungal drugs.

+In animals

+In particular cases, there have been descriptions of Fusarium infections in seahorses, turtles, dolphins, dogs, and pigs, among others.

+An infection in sea turtles that is called sea turtle egg fusariosis (STEF) has been identified in Colombia, Costa Rica, Spain, and elsewhere.

 Research

 The isolation medium for Fusaria is usually peptone PCNB agar (peptone pentachloronitrobenzene agar, PPA).
 For F. oxysporum specifically, Komada's medium is most common.
 Differential identification is difficult in some strains.
 Vegetative compatibility group analysis is best for some, is one usable method for others, and requires such a large number of assays that it is too complicated for yet others.

 Use as human food

 Fusarium venenatum is produced industrially for use as a human food by Marlow Foods, Ltd., and is marketed under the name Quorn in Europe and North America.

 Fusarium strain flavolapis is also produced as a human food by Nature's Fynd under the name Fy in North America.
 It is used as a part of Le Bernardin menu in several dishes.

 Some consumers of fusarium products have shown food allergies similar in nature to peanut and other food allergies.
 People with known sensitivities to molds should exercise caution when consuming such products.